ClidOllie/Python-Ideas/README.md

 # Python-Ideas
 # A compilation of our random Python scripts and ideas.
+(Please note that most of our code only functions properly in Sublime Text.)
 # ----------------------------------------------------------------------

 # Chat app using pusher (Python):